thatstoasty/prism/README.md

   -h, --help    Displays help information about the command.
   -c, --count    Number of facts to get.

-Use "cat_facts [command] --help" for more information about a command.
+Use "root get cat [command] --help" for more information about a command.
 ```

-There are examples of nested commands in the `root.mojo` file which I'm using for local development for now.
-I'll add an example down the line.
+Usage information will be printed the console by passing the `--help` flag.

 ## TODO:
 ### Repository